EU Pay Transparency Directive Lithuania: 2026 Compliance Guide | PayAlign

 Penalties and Risks of Non-Compliance

-Lithuanian enforcement operates through the Labour Inspectorate (Valstybinė darbo inspekcija, VDI).
-Specific fine levels for pay transparency breaches will be confirmed in the published Labour Code amendments.
+Lithuanian enforcement operates through the State Labour Inspectorate (Valstybinė darbo inspekcija, VDI).
+VDI fines for pay transparency breaches range from €1,000 to €3,000 for initial offences and rise to €5,000 for repeat issues.

 Three changes materially shift the litigation risk profile: